ajdoc/ajd-validation/docs/package_development.md

 				Logics\Package_test_logic::class
 			])

-			// use this if you want the provider to try and get all the logics under logic directory
+			// use this if you want the provider to try and get all the logics under logics directory

 			->registerLogicsMapping($this->getLogicsMappingDirectory());
 	}